openhab/openhab-webui/bundles/org.openhab.ui/CONTRIBUTING.md

 ## Vue DevTools

 Since openHAB's MainUI is using Vue, it is really helpful to install the [Vue DevTools](https://devtools.vuejs.org/) in your browser.
+Please note that you can only use the Vue DevTools with the development server.

-Some of it's very helpful features are:
+Some of its very helpful features are:

 - Access to all Vue components of the current page in a tree model (like the `Elements` tab of the browsers DevTools)
 - Read (and write) `props`, `data` and `computed` of Vue components.